Offering 0pen and Honest Professional Advice

 The problem with secondary mathematics is that it not only requires a secure fluent understanding of the subject to effectively teach it, but it also requires a well developed teaching skills to teach it.
 The two are not the same.
 Even mathematics graduates can find it difficult to teach mathematics.

-There remains teachers who have not be trained to teach mathematics teaching the subject in schools.
+There remains too many teachers who have not be trained to teach mathematics teaching the subject in schools.
+There is a similar problem in Australia.
 It is not surprising that children are under performing in the subject.

 There is evidence that some of the most unhappiest teachers in the school system appears to be mathematics teachers.
 50% of all teachers leave the profession within ten years of entering it.